appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 ### Build and deploy

-The Appsody CLI allows you to build a local dockerfile and deploy the application to a Kubernetes cluster.
-Full guidance on this can be found in our documentation under ‘[build and deploy](https://appsody.dev/docs/using-appsody/building-and-deploying)’.
+With the Appsody CLI, you can build a local Dockerfile and deploy the application to a Kubernetes cluster.
+More information about how to build and deploy your app can be found in the [deploying](https://appsody.dev/docs/using-appsody/building-and-deploying) documentation.

 ### Next Steps

-Find out more about Appsody with our other tutorials [here](https://medium.com/appsody).

-Any questions or to chat, come join us on [Slack](http://appsody-slack.eu-gb.mybluemix.net/)!
+If you have any questions or would like to chat, come join us on [Slack](http://appsody-slack.eu-gb.mybluemix.net/)!

-You can also find a bunch of other helpful guides for creating Java applications with OpenLiberty [here](https://openliberty.io/guides).
+You can also find other helpful guides for creating Java applications with Open Liberty [here](https://openliberty.io/guides).